dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/multi-container-applications-docker-compose.md

 - It links the web service to the sql.data service (the SQL Server instance for Linux database running in a container).
 When you specify this dependency, the catalog.api container will not start until the sql.data container has already started; this is important because catalog.api needs to have the SQL Server database up and running first.
 However, this kind of container dependency is not enough in many cases, because Docker checks only at the container level.
 Sometimes the service (in this case SQL Server) might still not be ready, so it is advisable to implement retry logic with exponential backoff in your client microservices.
 That way, if a dependency container is not ready for a short time, the application will still be resilient.

-- It is configured to allow access to external servers: the extra\_hosts setting allows you to access external servers or machines outside of the Docker host (that is, outside the default Linux VM which is a development Docker host), such as a local SQL Server instance on your development PC.
+- It is configured to allow access to external servers: the extra\_hosts setting allows you to access external servers or machines outside of the Docker host (that is, outside the default Linux VM, which is a development Docker host), such as a local SQL Server instance on your development PC.

 There are also other, more advanced docker-compose.yml settings that we will discuss in the following sections.